edkennard/rekordbox-repair/README.md

     - Files on disk which haven't been imported into rekordbox yet.

 ### Can't rekordbox fix missing files itself?
-rekordbox does have a 'Relocate' tool for repairing tracks with missing files, but it only works for individual tracks one-by-one or, at best, a set of tracks with their files located within the same single folder (e.g. for an album).
-Since you have to manually tell rekordbox where each missing file is on the disk, if you have 100s of tracks with missing files, that's going to take more patience than any reasonable person has.
+rekordbox does have a 'Relocate' tool for repairing tracks with missing files, which operates either on a track-by-track basis, or on a hierarchy of folders and sub-folders assuming that the only thing that's moved is the top-most folder.
+For example, if you moved your /Users/You/Music/iTunes folder to a different location, e.g. /Users/You/**Dropbox**/Music/iTunes, without moving anything within the iTunes folder itself, then Relocate should work.

+But in many cases it's not as clean cut as that, and it's probably not realistic to expect users to understand that the structure of their music on disk either needs to be set in stone once imported into rekordbox, or change that structure at their peril and potentially spend hours/days manually relocating files in rekordbox afterwards.

+I believe rekordbox should assume files will be moved - for whatever reason, rightly or wrongly - and provide the flexibility to relocate those files wherever they may have ended up.
 Other products such as Traktor and Serato have better tools for this, where you can specify the root folder of your music then missing files will be searched for within that folder and all of its subfolders.
 Hopefully Pioneer will do something similar in the future, and make this tool redundant.

 ### How do tracks in rekordbox end up with missing files?
 There are various reasons why rekordbox might have tracks with missing files: